Medical Policy: 02.01.04

 Several methodologic difficulties exist in assessing biofeedback.
 For example, most interventions that include biofeedback are multimodal and include relaxation and behavioral instruction, which may have effects separate from those that may occur due to biofeedback.
 While studies may report a beneficial effect of multimodality treatment, without appropriate control conditions, it is impossible to isolate the specific contribution of biofeedback to the overall treatment effect.
 For example, relaxation, attention, or suggestion may account for the successful results that have been attributed to biofeedback.

-Anorectal biofeedback may be considered medically necessary for documented dyssynergic defecation in adults:
+Anorectal biofeedback may be considered medically necessary for documented dyssynergic defecation/constipation in adults.

 Anorectal biofeedback is considered investigational in children.

 Anorectal biofeedback is considered investigational in the home setting.